Updated: March 13, 2023

 My general advice for managing Google algorithm updates is to “keep your nose clean.”
-By that, I mean consistently making content that is relevant to users and doing so on a technically sound website, using SEO best practices with high levels of demonstrable expertise, authoritativeness, and trustworthiness.
+By that, I mean consistently making content that is relevant to users and doing so on a technically sound website, using SEO best practices with high levels of demonstrable experience, expertise, authoritativeness, and trustworthiness.
 I’ve worked on sites that follow this approach and they consistently fare better than sites that don’t during Google's algorithm updates.

 That said, sometimes (particularly when a core update negatively impacts your site) you need to explain what happened to clients and other stakeholders.

 Here are some steps that can help you understand how and why a Google algorithm update impacted your site.
 These can be crucial steps to help you make a plan to address changes in organic traffic or recover from negative impacts of a core update.

 Many SEO monitoring and analytics tools will give you the option to add annotations to reports.
 These annotations let you take note of when the update started rolling out and when it finished.

 For many years, marketers have relied on Google’s Universal analytics for annotations, but (at time of writing) it is only possible to annotate GA4 using third-party tools.
 Some external tools will automatically annotate your reporting timeline with large scale update announcements, but these tend to be general rather than site specific.

 A Google core update can take months and impact individual sites and regions at different times.
 Typically, US domains are impacted first during core updates and other markets follow.
 So, if you are outside of the US, you might need to keep checking your data as the update rolls out.
 It is important to make note of any changes within your own account so that you can compare your data accurately.